dwinston/mongo-novice-materials/02-mockconn.md

 Database(mongomock.MongoClient('localhost', 27017), 'swc')
 ~~~

-In Python, we can `print` something to look at it's string representation,
-which is often designed to be human-readable and can give us an idea of what's
-going on.
-We see here that what we're calling `db` is a Database with the name
+We see here that what we're calling `db` is a Database with the name "swc" that
-"swc" that we're accessing through a Mongo client connected to localhost on
+we're accessing through a Mongo client connected to localhost on port 27017.
-port 27017.

 ~~~ {.python}
 print(db.materials)